gisquick/gisquick-doc/docs/installation/docker.rst

 By default, Gisquick platform is accessible on localhost port 443 (see line ``33``), https://localhost

-.. note:: When using self-signed SSL certificates an exception in web browser will be probably required to be added.
+.. note:: |note| When using self-signed SSL certificates an exception in web browser will be probably required to be added.

    .. figure:: ../img/installation/ssl-exception.png